-Few Personal Details: I'm originally from Sunderland and still support the only team that matters in the North East - I’m disappointed that we didn't manage to avoid relegation from the Premier League - but we'll bounce back!
-I've been married to Paula, who is a specialist health visitor, for 30 years, and have two teenage children, Benjamin and Annabel.
+Few Personal Details: I'm originally from Sunderland and still support the only team that matters in the North East - I’m disappointed that we didn't manage to avoid succesive relegations but I’m feeling optimistic under a new manager!
+I've been married to Paula, who is a specialist health visitor, for 32 years, and have two children, Benjamin and Annabel.

 Prior to ordination, I worked for ten years in sales and management in the Timber and Building Trade followed by several years in the Prison Service (Wormwood Scrubs and Liverpool).
 My spiritual roots are in the Independent Methodist Church.
 I then joined a House Church, became involved in planting a church; and then (as I moved around the country, from Sunderland to West London and then the Wirral) found myself worshipping in a number of Evangelical Churches before responding to a ‘call’ to ministry in the Church of England in the early 1990’s.
 My ‘sending’ church was Saint Mary’s in Upton, Wirral.

-I relax through listening to music (I appreciate many genres, though I have a soft spot for rock and blues) and particularly enjoy live music and organise regular local gigs.
+I relax through listening to music (I appreciate many genres, though I have a soft spot for rock and blues) and particularly enjoy live music and organise regular local gigs in my garden, house and church.
 I enjoy watching most sports (even attending Super Bowl XLIX - it's a long story) and find a spot of gardening extremely therapeutic.
 I love to spend time on holiday with my family - somewhere nice and warm and sunny!